jarikai/HomeNetworkMonitor/README.md

 This Home Assistant integration provides a [Nmap](https://nmap.org/) network scanner information of all devices on your local network.

 ## Why?
 This integration was made to save server resources on Home Assistant server by running Nmap in the other server.
 User can setup the other server for scanning with their own needs with available resources.
-After working configuration you can make automations to get you local network more secure.
+After you have working configuration you can make automations to get you local network more secure.
 Examples:
 - Alert when unknown device is found in your network
 - Alert when security risk in your device is found
 - Alert when important device is down